Search by Keyword

 Little Richard himself remembers Paul’s fascination with his vocal style when he shared the bill with The Beatles at The Tower Ballroom in Liverpool on October 12th, 1962.
 “Paul especially was into my music and had been playing it since he was in high school.
 He was impressed with my hollerin’ and when I was on stage in Liverpool, and later in Hamburg (the following month), he used to stay in the wings and watch me sing…People know that if they sing one of my songs on stage, they’re gonna light up the house.”

 Actually, all four Beatles are on top of their game on “I’m Down.”
 John’s electrifying organ work, while rudimentary, exemplifies Jerry Lee Lewis to the best of his ability and succeeds in creating the necessary atmosphere.
-His background vocals, especially his low-register bass notes, show he was very much interested in creating the perfect "screamer" for their repertoire.
+His backing vocals, especially his lower-register bass notes, show he was very much interested in creating the perfect "screamer" for their repertoire.

 After much practice, George’s guitar solo is very fitting and confidently played, as is his rhythm work throughout the song.
 His sense of pitch is also nicely displayed in his two background vocal parts.
 Ringo reprises his bongo playing expertise once again, as heard four months earlier in “You’re Going To Lose That Girl,” but his strong suit is his spirited performance at the drum kit.
 Especially after seven takes, he plays as if he’s back at the Cavern Club in 1962.